sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-25.md

 This number is 3001 digits long and this is just for the smallest prime number in the list.
 The [number of digits](http://mathforum.org/library/drmath/view/62942.html) for the result of `(fast-expt base exp)` will be $\log\_{10}\left(base^{exp}\right)+1=exp\times\log\_{10}\left(base\right)+1$ digits long.

-For example, looking at a much larger case, `(fast-expt 12345678 1000000007)` will yield a result with in a number with around 256 millions digits, which will take around 256MB of memory, depending on the representation.
+Trying to run a larger case like `(fast-expt 12345678 1000000007)` will yield a result with 256 millions digits.
+Depending of the encoding, it might take up to 256MB of memory just to store it.

 ### Why should we care about the size of an intermediate result?